-Trump Says CDC Recommends Masks—But He Won’t Wear One
+Trump Says CDC Recommends Masks—but He Won’t Wear One

 President Trump on Friday said the Centers for Disease Control and Prevention now recommend that Americans wear cloth or fabric face masks in public to help prevent the spread of the deadly coronavirus—but quickly added that he won’t be wearing one.

-During the coronavirus briefing on Friday—where no one appeared in a face mask—President Trump repeatedly stressed that the recommendation from the CDC is “voluntary.”
+During the coronavirus briefing on Friday—where no one appeared in a face mask—Trump repeatedly stressed that the recommendation from the CDC is “voluntary.”

 “You don’t have to do it,” he insisted.

+Explaining his own decision not to wear a face mask despite the CDC urging it, he said he can't imagine being seen in a mask while greeting “presidents, prime ministers, dictators, kings, queens” in the Oval Office.

+“I'm feeling good, I just don't want to be doing, somehow sitting in the Oval Office behind that beautiful resolute desk, the great resolute desk, I think wearing a face mask as I greet presidents, prime ministers, dictators, kings, queens, I don't know somehow I don't see it for myself.
+I just don't.
+Maybe I'll change my mind.”

-The reason behind the option was because of studies showing the coronavirus can be transmitted by people who don’t have symptoms, Trump said, noting it was “playing a more significant role in the spread of the virus than previously understood.”
+The reasoning behind the “voluntary” measure was because studies have shown the coronavirus can be transmitted by people who don’t have symptoms, Trump said, noting it was “playing a more significant role in the spread of the virus than previously understood.”

 The “basic cloth or fabric” masks could be purchased online or homemade, Trump said, and could be reusable.
 He made clear the CDC recommendation is not for “medical grade or surgical grade masks.”